apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Flood-hit central Europe will get billions in EU aid, von der Leyen promises**
+**Local Teamsters unions in swing states rush to endorse Harris**

-You can read more about it [here](https://www.reuters.com/world/europe/polands-third-largest-city-braces-peaking-floods-2024-09-19/).
+You can read more about it [here](https://www.washingtonpost.com/business/2024/09/19/teamsters-endorsement-harris-trump/).

 ## Requirements
 - Python 3.8